Join the Fight

 Resources are available to help both you and the person with dementia as the disease progresses.

-Headquartered in Charleston, with regional offices located in Parkersburg and Morgantown, the West Virginia Chapter serves all fifty-five counties in West Virginia and six counties in Southeastern Ohio, including Athens, Meigs, Morgan, Monroe, Noble and Washington.
+Headquartered in Charleston, with regional offices located in Parkersburg and Morgantown, the West Virginia Chapter serves all fifty-five counties in West Virginia.

 We provide education and support to all those facing Alzheimer’s and other dementias throughout our community, including those living with the disease, caregivers, health care professionals and families.
 We are also committed to advocating for the needs and rights of those facing Alzheimer’s disease and advancing critical research toward methods of treatment, prevention and, ultimately, a cure.